-- Getting to know the student and taking an interest in his/her life and learning
+- getting to know the student and taking an interest in his/her life and learning

-- Identifying any challenges that they may be facing and developing strategies that could assist
+- identifying any challenges that they may be facing and developing strategies that could assist

-- Advocating for the student (e.g. ensuring that other teaching staff are made aware of their learning needs, interests, passions, or particular fears or struggles)
+- advocating for the student (e.g. ensuring that other teaching staff are made aware of their learning needs, interests, passions, or particular fears or struggles)

-- Meeting with the student at a regular time.
+- meeting with the student at a regular time.
 This would ideally occur as regularly as required

-- Participating in SSG meetings and providing advice about additional supports that the student may require
+Student Support Group (SSG) meetings and providing advice about additional supports that the student may require

-- Facilitating the student's input into the Individual Learning Plan
+- facilitating the student's input into the

 It is not the responsibility of a mentor to provide counselling.
 Further, the mentor should not have responsibility for supervising the student if he/she has behaved inappropriately and been removed from the classroom, as this can undermine the mentor relationship.